aaalsaleh/mockexp/README.md

 #### `MockExp.expressions`
 Defines custom expressions to be included in the pattern using the `\x{...}` non-standard syntax.
 Each defined expression must be assigned a value of either `string`, `RegExp`, `MockExp`, or `function():string`.
 Expressions can also reuse other predefined expressions.
 If the expression is not defined then the output will be `x{...}` as normally handled by `RegExp`.

+#### `MockExp.randomInt(min, max)`
+Generates random integers between min and max (inclusive) using Math.random.
+Override if you need to control the randomness behavior (e.g. for seeded or cryptographic randomness).

 #### `MockExp.install()`
 Monkey patch `RegExp` class with `generate` method.
 While monkey patching can provide ease of use, it should be noted that it is generally considered a bad practice.

 ## Limitations
 * Experimental support for lookahead and lookbehind assertions.
-  * tries its best to generate a value that respects all lookahead and lookbehind assertions.
+  * Tries its best to generate a value that respects all lookahead and lookbehind assertions.
   * Throws an `Unsupported pattern` exception after it fails to generate the pattern (e.g. impossible pattern).
   * `MockExp.maxAttempts` controls how many attempts to try before it decides to give up on satisfying the assertions.
 * Limited support for unicode classes `\p{...}` and `\P{...}`.